Agriculture, Environment, and Biodiversity (AEB) Division

 Administrative Officer and Manager of Long-Term Thematic Projects: Aude Montout

-Head of the Human Resources Committee (HRC) for Biology and Agrosciences: Pierre Czernic
+Head of the Human Resources Committee (CRH) for Biology and Agrosciences: Pierre Czernic

-Administrator of the Human Resources Committee (HRC) for Biology and Agrosciences: Sabrina Lecourt
+Administrator of the Human Resources Committee (CRH) for Biology and Agrosciences: Sabrina Lecourt

-Head of the Human Resources Committee ( HRC ) for Biology , Ecology, Evolution, Environment, Earth and Water Sciences : Mathilde Dufaÿ
+Head of the Human Resources Committee ( CRH ) for Biology , Ecology, Evolution, Environment, Earth and Water Sciences : Mathilde Dufaÿ

 Division Office

-The AEB division has an office staffed by the director, the deputy director, and the managers of long-term thematic projects.
+The AEB division has an office consisting of the director, the deputy director, and the managers of Long-Term Thematic Projects.

 The Strategic Steering Committee serves as a link between the Research Cluster Research its institutional partners.
-It helps define the Research Cluster’s major scientific strategic directions Research approves the action plan proposed by the Director of the Research Cluster.
+It helps define the Research Cluster’s broad strategic scientific directions Research provides input on the action plan proposed by the Director of the Research Cluster.

 Division Council